Tesla FSD (Supervised) / Autopilot

 Vehicles: Model 3 · Model Y · Model S · Model X · Cybertruck

 Safety record: Tesla publishes a quarterly Vehicle Safety Report covering the supervised fleet.
 Direct safety comparison to mapped-highway-only systems isn't apples-to-apples — FSD's mileage includes city driving (statistically far more dangerous per mile than divided highway).
-Subject of an active NHTSA investigation and a California state action over 'Full Self-Driving' branding.
+NHTSA has an active FSD investigation (escalated to an Engineering Analysis — the recall-track stage — covering ~3.2 million vehicles in 2026), and California has an open state action over 'Full Self-Driving' branding.

 Tesla classifies FSD as Level 2 because Tesla — not the system — accepts no legal responsibility while engaged.
 That is a regulatory classification, not a capability ranking: by functional scope, FSD does things no other production system attempts.
 It also has, by an order of magnitude, the largest real-world dataset of any consumer autonomy system.
 The Robotaxi product (in the operators section above) runs an unsupervised variant of the same stack inside a geofence.